Integralist/dotfiles/README.md

 > **NOTE**: There is a [`Brewfile`](./Brewfile) which can help you install any programs that were installed via Homebrew.
 Just run `brew bundle install`.
 The ✅ indicates what's installed via the `Brewfile`.

-- [alacritty](https://github.com/alacritty/alacritty/blob/master/INSTALL.md#macos): A cross-platform, OpenGL terminal emulator written in Rust.
+- [alacritty](https://github.com/alacritty/alacritty/blob/master/INSTALL.md#macos): A cross-platform, OpenGL terminal emulator written in Rust (check [`.alacritty.yml`](https://github.com/Integralist/dotfiles/blob/main/.alacritty.yml#L120) for Nerd font configuration used by starship 👇).
 - ✅ [starship](https://starship.rs/): minimal, blazing-fast, and infinitely customizable prompt for any shell (you'll need to `brew tap homebrew/cask-fonts` and `brew install --cask font-go-mono-nerd-font` and set font to `Hack Regular Nerd Font Complete Mono 14`).
 - [fig](https://fig.io/): command completion.
 - ✅ [delta](https://github.com/dandavison/delta): a better `diff` tool that can be used standalone or configured for use with `git`.